Credit listing

 Do you want to borrow money?
 Before approving a loan, we always check whether you are listed in the Dutch national Credit Register (Bureau Krediet Registratie – BKR).
 This helps make sure you do not borrow more than you can afford and helps prevent missed payments.

-Do you have a loan with us and think there is something wrong with your BKR registration?
+Do you have a loan with us and think there is something wrong with your BKR listing?
 Below you can read what you can do.

 Why a credit listing?